-As an Achievement Prep Platinum Parent, we want you to be a fully informed member of the Wahler Place Middle Campus.
+As an Achievement Prep Platinum Parent, we want you to be a fully informed member of the Wahler Place Elementary Campus.
 We are committed to providing important and timely information to our families.
-If you need help understanding this information, have further questions, or wish to share suggestions about topics of interest, please contact our please contact our Operations Coordinator, Stephone Harris, at firstname.lastname@example.org.
+If you need help understanding this information, have further questions, or wish to share suggestions about topics of interest, please contact us at 202-562-1307 or firstname.lastname@example.org.

 Achievement Prep has events for scholars and families throughout the year, and we hope you will be informed and involved!
 To review the schedule for these events, and for student testing, holidays, and other programs, please see our calendars by visiting our Calendar page.

 Powerschool Parent Portal

 PowerSchool Parent Portal gives parents and scholars access to online information including attendance, grades, detailed assignment descriptions, and school bulletins.
 Everyone stays connected: scholars stay on top of assignments, parents are able to participate more fully in their scholar’s progress, and the school can share information with parents and scholars.
 To access PowerSchool, visit here.
 If you do not already have a PowerSchool Parent Account, select the Create Account tab, enter your information and the access ID and password provided to you at Parent Orientation.
 Then, click the blue “enter” button to finish creating your account.
 If you do not know your PowerSchool access ID or password or have any questions, please contact our Main Office Coordinator/Registrar, Monica Chambers, at email@example.com.

 Achievement Prep is dedicated to maintaining a safe, healthy learning environment for all scholars.
 In order to do so, we strictly adhere to a bully prevention and intervention policy.
 If you have any questions about the policy, please contact the Assistant Principal, Sheneil Christian at firstname.lastname@example.org.